KrinjMaster/KrinjMaster/README.md

 **`Junior FrontEnd Web Developer / Designer`**

-**I'm Max, a 14y.o kid.
-Seeing myself in future as a Senior Web Developer.
-Now exploring a beutiful frontend sphere.**
+**I'm Max, a 14y.o. kid.
+See myself in the future as a Senior Web Developer.
+Now I'm exploring a beutiful frontend sphere.**
 <br>
 <hr>
 💼 My stack is: